 The ONRSR drug and alcohol testing program, which was established in accordance with the National Rail Safety Law, aims to:

 There is a maximum penalty of $10,000 for a rail safety worker who commits any of the following offences:

-All drug and alcohol testing carried out by RTOs in NSW must be conducted by an authorised person appointed under the Rail Safety National Law and holds an identity card issued by the ONRSR.
+All drug and alcohol testing carried out by RTOs in NSW must be conducted by an authorised person appointed under the Rail Safety National Law who holds an identity card issued by ONRSR.

 Other drug and alcohol management requirements applying specifically to rail operations in NSW include: